home-assistant/home-assistant.io/source/_integrations/weather.markdown

 ## Service `weather.get_forecasts`

-This service populates [response data](/docs/scripts/service-calls#use-templates-to-handle-response-data) with a list of weather services and their associated forecasts.
+This service populates [response data](/docs/scripts/service-calls#use-templates-to-handle-response-data) with a mapping of weather services and their associated forecasts.

 | Service data attribute | Optional | Description | Example |
 | ---------------------- | -------- | ----------- | --------|